nathan-osman/StackTack-WordPress-Plugin/readme.txt

 2. An instance of StackTack in a post.

 == Changelog ==

+= 1.2.1 =
+* Fixed bug that prevented requests to the API from using HTTPS
+* Added a paragraph to the global settings page

 = 1.2 =
 * Moved the JS and CSS for the dialog to separate files